 The 2018 A3 e-Tron will be the last A3 e-Tron produced by Audi.
 The A3 plug-in is being replaced by a fully-electric SUV and renamed e-Tron; Audi's first, all-electric SUV which is currently for sale.
 (The 2019 Audi e-Tron all electric SUV is reviewed separately on this website.)

+The 2018 A3 e-Tron’s compact wagon body style provides the cargo space of a small SUV while providing the driving characteristics of a sporty car.
+Audi claims a fuel economy of more than 70 MPG is possible.
 The A3 e-tron's battery can be charged from a 240-volt outlet in 2.5 hours and in about 8 hours from a standard 110-volt outlet.
+The charging port is located behind the iconic four rings of the Singleframe front grille for easy access from either side of the vehicle.
 Onboard regenerative braking also adds some juice to the battery while the A3 e-tron is being driven.
 There's a driver-selectable switch that engages the gasoline engine and shuts out the electric drive.
 If you want to save electric power for specific occasions, this can be useful.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.